todddeluca/recipes/beans/Red_Wine_Pinto_Beans_With_Smoky_Bacon.md

   everything for 15-20 minutes - you can always check it and keep going.
 It might be helpful to look at a chart on bean types and pressure-cooking times.

+Vegan Version:

+The vegan version replaces the smoky, fatty, salty, umami flavor of bacon with smoked paprika, coconut and olive oil, salt, and mushrooms and sun-dried tomatoes.

+- Replace the 1/2 pound of bacon with:
+  - 16 oz mushrooms
+  - 2 oz sun-dried tomatoes
+  - 2 T coconut oil
+  - 2 T extra virgin olive oil
+  - 1.5 T smoked paprika
+- Directions
+  - Start by sauteing the mushrooms, sun-dried tomatoes, and coconut oil over medium high heat, until the mushrooms are lightly browned.
+  - Follow the rest of the directions, adding the olive oil and smoked paprika when sauteing the onion, celery, carrots, etc.